schickele/pdfviewer/README.md

 - Print dialog

 ## Main differences from Okular
-- Better page rendering on lower-resolution screens
+- Better text rendering on lower-resolution screens
 - More PDF editing features (adding text and images)
 - Sane default printer settings
 - Slightly slower than Okular due to the underlying JavaScript layer.
 Barely noticeable on modern machines.